-Throwing back the duvet: Engaging your entire workforce with your purpose and strategy
+Engaging your entire workforce with your purpose, strategy, and their role in delivering it.

-So, what if we could inspire your colleagues to throw back the duvet, and race in to work, keen to contribute to the success of your organisation?
+What if we could inspire your colleagues to throw back the duvet, and race in to work, keen to contribute to the success of your organisation day in and day out?

 The way forward is to put every single one of them ‘in the picture’ about your strategy and visual metaphors provide a powerful and proven methodology to do just that.
 But how do you create one?